ibpsa/project1-boptest/docs/user_guide/source/getting_started.rst

 ------------------
 Send the following API request: ``<url>/<request>/<testid>``.
-Note that the test case will be stopped automatically in case of a period of inactivity lasting X minutes.
+Note that the test case will be stopped automatically in case of a period of inactivity.
 If this happens, a new test case should be deployed using the actions described previously.